Corwinpro/firecrest/Roadmap.md

 #### Current task

+1. The method 'TVAcousticWeakForm().boundary_components' should parse the 'markers_dict' object of it's domain, not each boundary separately.
-1. Boundary conditions should be in a separate class.
+2. Boundary conditions should be in a separate class.
 I still don't understand how to couple a boundary condition with weak form classes.

 #### Major tasks